All guides

 • Too many colors: gradients with more than 3 stops usually look muddy.
 Two colors, one transition.

-• Jumping across the color wheel: blue to orange creates a grey muddy middle.
-Stay within 60–90° of the color wheel for clean transitions.
+• Jumping across the color wheel: blue to orange creates a gray, muddy middle.
+Stay within 60-90° of the color wheel for clean transitions.

 • Gradients everywhere: one signature gradient per UI.
 More than that and nothing feels special.